ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 This step performs the preliminary classification of `transMap` transcripts.
 This step populates the `TransMapEvaluation` table in the sqlite database for each target genome with the following classifiers:

-1. Paralogy: The # of times this transcript was aligned.
-2. AlnExtendsOffConfig: Does this alignment run off the end of a contig?
+1. AlnExtendsOffConfig: Does this alignment run off the end of a contig?
-3. AlignmentPartialMap: Did this transcript not map completely?
+2. AlignmentPartialMap: Did this transcript not map completely?
-4. AlnAbutsUnknownBases: Does this alignment have Ns immediately touching any exons?
+3. AlnAbutsUnknownBases: Does this alignment have Ns immediately touching any exons?
-5. AlnContainsUnknownBases: Are there any Ns within the transcript alignment?
-6. Synteny: Counts the number of genes in linear order that match up to +/- 3 genes.
+4. PercentN: Percent of N bases in the alignment.
+5. TransMapCoverage.
+6. TransMapIdentity.
+7. TransMapGoodness: A measure of alignment quality that takes into account both coverage and alignment size in the target.
+Related to Jim Kent's badness score.
-7. TransMapOriginalIntrons: The number of transMap introns within a wiggle distance of a intron in the parent transcript in transcript coordinates.
+8. TransMapOriginalIntronsPercent: The number of transMap introns within a wiggle distance of a intron in the parent transcript in transcript coordinates.
+9. Synteny: Counts the number of genes in linear order that match up to +/- 5 genes.

 This module will populate the folder `--work-dir/transMap`.

 ## FilterTransMap

-Resolves paralogs in transMap output based on MLE estimate of the distribution of alignment identities in the transMap process.
-A normal distribution is fit to the -log(1 - identity) where identity != 1, which is a transformation of the underlying lognormal distribution.
-This is performed only on transcripts who map over in a 1-1 fashion.
-A cutoff is established as one standard deviation from the mean of this fit.

-This process is performed separately for each **transcript biotype** present in the annotation set. *This is one of many reasons why it is very important that your reference be properly biotyped!* Transcript projections whose identity are below the cutoff will be marked as `Failing`, which is a key component of the [consensus finding process](##consensus).

-The output of this step populates the sqlite tables `TransMapFilterEvaluation` and `TransMapIdentityCutoffs` for each target genome.
-The table `TransMapIdentityCutoffs` records the identity cutoff established for each biotype.

-If the `--resolve-split-genes` flag is set, this step will also resolve mappings of the same gene to multiple contigs.
-This process combines information from both synteny and phylogenetic distance to determine which contig is likely the parental contig.
-This should be used carefully on genomes that have a low N50.
-Looking at the `AlnExtendsOffConfig` field from the `EvaluateTransMap` step may help guide this decision.
+This module runs the program `PslCDnaFilter` in a few different parameterizations.
+First, it runs the program with `-globalNearBest=0 -minSpan=0.2 -minCover=0.1`, which filters out alignments with coverage <10% and whose target genome span is less than 20% of the largest alignment, then uses the alignment score to pick the best single alignment.
+The output of this process is then split-gene resolved.
+This process involves identifying source genes that map to multiple contigs or disjoint on a single contig, identifying the highest scoring locus, then selecting alignments for transcripts in that locus that were filtered out by `globalNearBest`.
+The result is a single discrete locus for each source transcript.

+This module also runs `PslCDnaFilter` again, this time to discover paralogs.
+In this run, instead of `-globalNearBest` being set, `-localNearBest` is set to the user determined value (default is 0.15).
+This algorithm allows for multiple alignments from a given source to pass through if they are on different parts of the source transcript.
+In practice, this generally means filtering out truly paralogous alignments while retaining alignments of transcripts split across contigs.
+The alignments that are filtered out by this process are used to populate the `Paralogy` field in the final output, as well as the diagnostic plots.

-This module will populate the folder `--work-dir/filtered_transMap`.
+This module will further populate the folder `--work-dir/transMap`.

 ## Augustus